CHIP-8: CHIP-8 extensions and variations

-During the 1970s and 1980s, CHIP-8 users shared CHIP-8 programs, but also changes and extensions to the CHIP-8 interpreter, in the COSMAC VIP users' newsletter, VIPER magazine.
+During the 1970s and 1980s, CHIP-8 users shared CHIP-8 programs, but also changes and extensions to the CHIP-8 interpreter, like in the VIPER magazine for COSMAC VIP.
 These extensions included CHIP-10 and Hi-Res CHIP-8, which introduced a higher resolution than the standard 64x32, and CHIP-8C and CHIP-8X, which extended the monochrome display capabilities to support limited color, among other features.
 These extensions were mostly backwards compatible, as they were based on the original interpreter, although some repurposed rarely used opcodes for new instructions.

 In 1979, Electronics Australia ran a series of articles on building a kit computer similar to the COSMAC VIP, based on the Motorola 6800 architecture.
 This computer, the DREAM 6800, came with its own version of CHIP-8.
 A newsletter similar to VIPER, called DREAMER, was used to share CHIP-8 games for this interpreter.
-In 1981, Electronics Today International (ETI) ran a series of articles on building a computer, the ETI-660, which also was very similar to the VIP (and used the same microprocessor).
+In 1981, Electronics Today International (ETI) ran a series of articles on building a computer, the ETI-660, which was also very similar to the VIP (and used the same microprocessor).
 ETI ran regular ETI-660 and general CHIP-8 columns until 1985.

-In 1990, a CHIP-8 interpreter called CHIP-48 was made for HP-48 graphing calculators so games could be programmed more easily.
-Erik Bryntse later created another interpreter based on CHIP-48, called SCHIP, S-CHIP or Super-Chip.
+In 1990, a CHIP-8 interpreter called CHIP-48 was made by Andreas Gustafsson for HP-48 graphing calculators.
+Erik Bryntse later created another interpreter based on CHIP-48, titled "SUPER-CHIP", often shortened to SCHIP or S-CHIP.
 SCHIP extended the CHIP-8 language with a larger resolution and several additional opcodes meant to make programming easier.
-If it were not for the development of the CHIP-48 interpreter, CHIP-8 would not be as well known today.

-David Winter's emulator, disassembler, and extended technical documentation popularized CHIP-8/SCHIP on many other platforms.
-It laid out a complete list of undocumented opcodes and features, and was distributed across many hobbyist forums.
-Many emulators used these works as a starting point.
+David Winter's interpreter, disassembler, and extended technical documentation popularized CHIP-8/SCHIP on other platforms.
+It laid out a complete list of undocumented opcodes and features and was distributed across hobbyist forums.
+Many interpreters used these works as a starting point.

 However, CHIP-48 subtly changed the semantics of a few of the opcodes, and SCHIP continued to use those new semantics in addition to changing other opcodes.
 Many online resources about CHIP-8 propagate these new semantics, so many modern CHIP-8 games are not backwards compatible with the original CHIP-8 interpreter for the COSMAC VIP, even if they do not specifically use the new SCHIP extensions.

-CHIP-8 today

-There is a CHIP-8 implementation for almost every platform, as well as some development tools.
-Games are still being developed and cataloged for CHIP-8 today, in addition to older games resurfacing online in digital archives.

-While CHIP-8 and SCHIP have commonly been implemented as emulators, a pure hardware implementation (written in the Verilog language) also exists for certain FPGA boards.
+Some extensions take opcodes or behavior from multiple extensions, like XO-CHIP which takes some from behavior from SCHIP and CHIP-8E.